denten/denten.github.io/_includes/CV/06-talks.md

   Lecture by invitation at the Human Futures Research Program, Aarhus University, Denmark on January 17, 2019.
 - "Distributed Agency in the Novel."
-Lecture by invitation at the Institute of Communication and Culture, Aaarhus University, Denmark on January 9, 2019.
+Lecture by invitation at the Institute of Communication and Culture, Aarhus University, Denmark on January 9, 2019.
 - "Experimental Humanities."
 Talk by invitation at the Global Emergent Media Lab at Concordia University on November 21, 2018.
 - "Techniques of Industrial Modernism: Plot Genie / Plot Robot."
 Lecture by invitation at